-Good marketing skills.

-Good supervisory abilities.
+Strong leadership qualities and intiative

 INTENT AND FUNCTION OF JOB DESCRIPTIONS

 Job descriptions assist organizations in ensuring that the hiring process is fairly administered and that qualified employees are selected.
 They are also essential to an effective appraisal system and related promotion, transfer, layoff, and termination decisions.
 Well constructed job descriptions are an integral part of any effective compensation system.